Technical analysis with Bots

 Source: Investopedia

-In Binary Bot and DBot technical indicators are blocks that require a list of prices as an input parameter and return signals that can be interpreted by a trader to make a decision to enter or exit the market.
+In DBot technical indicators are blocks that require a list of prices as an input parameter and return signals that can be interpreted by a trader to make a decision to enter or exit the market.

 Simple Moving Average (SMA)